 Compensation

 Every state’s workers’ compensation program is different; however, the basic components are the same throughout.
-This means that if a workers’ compensation claim is approved and an individual cannot work because of their injury, they can expect to receive a regular base salary during treatment, rehabilitation, and recovery.
+If a workers’ compensation claim is approved and an individual cannot work because of their injury, they can expect to receive a regular base salary during treatment, rehabilitation, and recovery.
 Individuals also continue to receive medical coverage through the company, while the workers’ compensation fund should pay for treatment and diagnostics related to the injury.

 When A Back Injury Occurs at Work

-Once an individual knows they have a back injury, it is recommended to seek treatment as soon as possible to prevent worsening the injury or create new ones and develop a treatment, rehabilitation, and strengthening program.
-If an individual needs emergency care, tell the doctors about the work injury and precisely what happened.
+Once an individual knows they have a back injury, seeking treatment as soon as possible is recommended to prevent worsening the injury or create new ones and develop a treatment, rehabilitation, and strengthening program.
+If an individual needs emergency care, tell the doctors about the work injury and what happened.
 Emergency medical care should be sought out when:

 - There is a loss of function in any of the limbs.